MattMatic/hbfontcompare/README.md

 	- dx & dy = delta x&y
 	- flags
 - The "Download SVG" button saves the SVG file so you can share!

+## Stepping through GSUB/GPOS
+The "Timeline" 'scrubber' can let you walk through the GSUB and GPOS table rules to debug rules.
+When the slider is fully at the left, the final output is shown (this is the default).

+Each HarfBuzz debug output is displayed beneath the timeline - including the phase (GSUB/GPOS), the index, and the text.

+During the GSUB phase, the glyphs are shown strictly side-by-side (since there is no HarfBuzz positioning information yet).
+If a glyph has a zero-width, the JS code will advance one-sixth of the em-width.
+This is also helpful for complex tables, such as for Noto Nastaliq Urdu, where surrogate glyphs are used in the initial stages.

+Note: The "Results" output shows `ax`, `ay`, `dx`, and `dy` for the JavaScript logic defined dimensions (HarfBuzz outputs them all as zero in this phase).

+Once the GPOS phase starts, the position and advance metrics are available and the glyphs are shown appropriately.

+Using the "Copy Trace #1" button will put the complete HarfBuzz debug output on the clipboard.
+The JS code indents each line to help identify the levels of each GSUB/GPOS call.

 # Other useful tools